clnsmith/opensim-jam/opensim-jam-release/README.md

 <p align="center">
   <img src="examples/visualize_kinematics/graphics/visualize_kinematics.gif" height="300" >
 </p>
 The JointMechanicsTool can be used to analyze and visualize simulated or measured kinematics from fluoroscopy, dynamic MRI, etc or static poses from medical imaging.
 This example demonstrates how to input bone kinematics to the JointMechanicsTool and generate .vtp files to visualize proximity maps between the tibiofemoral subchondral bone surfaces using Paraview.
+Additionally, a Blankevoort1991Ligament component is used to assess soft tissue elongation patterns.

 ### [Passive Flexion](./examples/passive_flexion)
 <p align="center">
   <img src="examples/passive_flexion/graphics/passive_flexion.gif" height="300" >
 </p>

-Perform a forward simulation of passive knee flexion where tibiofemoral flexion is prescribed and the other knee coordinates are unconstrained and thus are calculated based on the passive muscle, ligament, and articular contact forces.
+Perform a forward simulation of passive knee flexion where tibiofemoral flexion is prescribed and the other knee coordinates are unlocked (unconstrained) and thus are calculated based on the passive muscle, ligament, and articular contact forces.

 ### [Anterior Laxity](./examples/anterior_laxity)
-Replicate a clinical test for anterior cruciate ligament (ACL) deficiency by performing a forward simulation where the hip is flexed to 45<sup>o</sup>, the knee is flexed to 90<sup>o</sup> and an anterior force is applied to the tibia.
+Replicate a clinical test for anterior cruciate ligament (ACL) deficiency by performing a forward simulation where the hip is flexed to 15<sup>o</sup>, the knee is flexed to 15<sup>o</sup> and an anterior force is applied to the tibia.

 ### [Isometric Extension](./examples/isometric_extension)
 Replicate a clinical isometric extension test where the hip and knee are held at 30<sup>o</sup> flexion and the patient activates their quadriceps.